Dataset from Chihara and Hesterberg's book (Second Edition)

 Many experiments gather qualitative data across different segments of a population, for example, opinion about a topic among people who belong to different income groups, or who live in different parts of a city.
 This should remind us of the Likert Plots that we plotted earlier.
 In this case the two variables, dependent and independent, are both Qualitative, and we can calculate counts and proportions.

 How does one Qual variable affect the other?
-How do counts/proportions of the dependent variable
+How do counts/proportions of the dependent variable vary with the levels of the independent variable?
+This is our task for this module.

 Here is a quick example of the kind of data we might look at here, taken from the British Medical Journal: